 At the Viking Ship Museum, two of the best-preserved Viking ships from the 9th century are on display, as well as other centuries-old boats, tools, sledges, household utensils, textiles, and artifacts excavated from Viking tombs around the Oslo Fjord, and more.

-#18 Holmenkollen Museum & Ski Jump
+14. See the Holmenkollen Museum & Ski Jump

-If you’re an avid skier (or, honestly, even if you’re not!) making the trek outside of Oslo to the Holmenkollen Ski Museum is well worth the trip!
-The view from the train on the way there makes it that much better.
+If youโre an avid skier (or, honestly, even if you’re not!) making the trek outside of Oslo to the Holmenkollen Ski Museum is well worth the trip to Holmenkollen Mountain on the outskirts of the city.

 This museum showcases over 4,000 years of skiing history and modern skiing/snowboarding exhibitions.

-The 60-meter Holmenkollen ski jump has played host to over a century of ski competitions, and from the observation deck at the top, you’ll also witness panoramic views of the Oslo region!
+The 60-meter Holmenkollen ski jump has played host to over a century of ski competitions, and from the observation deck at the top, youโll also witness panoramic views of the Oslo region!

-#19 Take a Stroll around Aker Brygge
+15. Stroll around Aker Brygge & Tjuvholmen

 Between restaurants, bars, galleries, stunning architecture, walking routes, and views of the fjord, spending a bit of time here and grabbing a sunset drink is the perfect way to spend your last evening in Oslo.